gravtrade/gravtrade.github.io/_posts/2016-09-18-pepperstone-broker-rebate-edge-standard.md

   - broker
   - rebate
 ---
-# How to get rebate From GravTrade by Trade Through Edge Standard Pepperstone Broker Account?
+# How to get rebate From GravTrade by Trading Through Edge Standard Pepperstone Broker Account?
 > Please note that the Rebate only offered under GravTrade, that you will never get this offer on pepperstone site.
 <div align="center">
 <img alt="Pepperstone Edge Standard Account" src="/static/img/general-image/pepperstone-edge-standard-account.PNG" title="Pepperstone Edge Standard Account">